Bachelor of Arts (Honours) Scheme in Design

 - BA(Hons) in Product Design.

 The School also encourages the development of creative thinking through independent learning, experimentation with creative and contextual research processes and the questioning of existing design paradigms.
-The programme networks with other leading design schools around the world provide students with the opportunity to participate in international collaborative projects and enroll on student exchange programmes.
-Overseas study visits, which students organise in concert with faculty, are offered as Electives.
-The School’s close relationship with the design industry allows students to engage in work-integrated projects with input from clients, as well as summer industrial placements.
+The programme provides students with opportunities to participate in international collaborative projects and enroll on student exchange programmes.
+The School’s close relationship with the design industry allows students to engage in real world design projects with input from the industry, as well as summer industrial internships.

 The BA(Hons) Scheme in Design is normally undertaken over four years of full-time study.